TRENDING Subscribe →

 What a Small Business Website Should Cost in 2026

-That matters because a website is not a billboard anymore.
+A website isn’t a billboard anymore.
 It’s your front desk, your salesperson, and sometimes your receptionist after hours.
-If somebody in Northwest Arkansas or anywhere else looks you up on their phone and your site is slow, confusing, or looks abandoned, you already lost ground.
+If somebody in Northwest Arkansas or anywhere else looks you up on their phone and your site is slow, confusing, or looks dead, you already lost ground.

 The biggest mistake I see is owners comparing website prices by page count.
 That’s like pricing a restaurant by the number of tables.
 The real cost is in the kitchen.

-Google has been clear that speed, mobile usability, and page experience matter.
-And when load time slips from one second to five, bounce risk climbs hard.
-So if a cheap site is bloated with junk plugins and giant images, you didn’t save money.
+Google has been clear that speed, mobile usability, and page experience matter — and when load time slips from one second to five, bounce risk climbs hard.
+So a cheap site bloated with junk plugins and giant images didn’t save you money.
 You bought a slower leak in the bucket.
-Same story with accessibility.
-Treating that as optional is a bad bet when legal risk and basic usability are both on the table.
+Same story with accessibility: treating it as optional is a bad bet when legal risk and basic usability are both on the table.

-Then there’s the part people forget: the real website cost is usually ownership, not launch.
-Hosting, maintenance, plugin renewals, booking software, Shopify apps, payment fees, content updates, and support add up.
-In a lot of cases, the monthly stack becomes more expensive than the original build.
-That’s why I tell people to read the fine print and think past day one.
-If you’re unsure whether you need a website or something more involved, start with the difference between a website and a web app.
+Here’s the part people forget: the real website cost is usually ownership, not launch.
+Hosting, maintenance, plugin renewals, booking software, payment fees, content updates, and support all add up — and the monthly stack often becomes more expensive than the original build.
+Read the fine print and think past day one.
 And if somebody hands you a suspiciously low quote, remember: the cheapest software often creates the most expensive busywork.

 $300, $3,000, and $15,000 website quotes are rarely the same product.
 Here’s what actually drives the price and where “cheap” gets expensive. #SmallBusiness #WebDesign